Avalanche Skills Training Level 1

 Prerequisites: You should be able to slowly get down a blue run at the ski hill at minimum.
 The group will ascend roughly 250 vertical meters over the course of the field day.

-Instructors: Each course has a course leader and a practicum for the field day at minimum.
-Typically the practicum joins for the classroom day as well.
-If you have the CAA Operations Level 1 course and are interested in an opportunity, please email firstname.lastname@example.org
+Instructors: Each course has a course leader and a practicum for the field day at minimum, and 8 participants per course (December 21-22 had a maximum of 10 participants as there will be 3 instructors).
+If you have the CAA Operations Level 1 course and are interested in a practicum/job opportunity, please email email@example.com

 Location: Fernie BC